tashk85/rails-assessment/README.md

   * After each task was developed, we tested the process by finding any bugs or errors and incorporating this into our lessons learnt and if improvement was needed.

 #### 19. Provide an overview and description of your Source control process.
+git hub / gitkraken

 #### 20. Provide an overview and description of your Testing process.
+byebug, automated testing with cypress

 #### 21. Discuss and analyse requirements related to information system security.
+credit cards and user info hosted by third party

 #### 22. Discuss methods you will use to protect information and data.
+passwords - devise encrypts
+stripe - how they protect payment

 #### 23. Research what your legal obligations are in relation to handling user data.